Compose queries dynamically¶

 How to use¶

-First generate the root using the DSLSchema
+First generate the root using the DSLSchema:

 ds = DSLSchema(client.schema)

-Then use auto-generated attributes of the ds
+Then use auto-generated attributes of the ds instance

 to get a root type (Query, Mutation or Subscription).

-This will generate a DSLType
+This will generate a DSLType instance:

 ds.Query